On the Golomb-Dickman constant under Ewens sampling: Abstract

 \section{Abstract}

 We define a generalized Golomb--Dickman constant $\lambda_{\theta}$ as the limiting expected proportion of the longest cycle in random permutations under the Ewens measure with parameter $\theta > 0$.
 Exploiting the independence properties of Kingman's Poisson process construction of the Poisson--Dirichlet distribution, we obtain an explicit integral representation for $\lambda_{\theta}$ in terms of the exponential integral.
 The dependence of $\lambda_{\theta}$ on $\theta$ reflects the transition between regimes dominated by long cycles (small $\theta$) and those with many small cycles (large $\theta$).
-We also derive the asymptotic behavior of $\lambda_{\theta}$ for small and large $\theta$, and illustrate our results with numerical computations and Monte Carlo simulations of the Hoppe urn.
-Our result can be viewed as an extension of the classical calculations of Shepp and Lloyd to the Ewens setting by relatively elementary means.
+We also derive the asymptotic behavior of $\lambda_{\theta}$ for small and large $\theta$ and illustrate our results with numerical computations, Monte Carlo simulations of the Hoppe urn, and an application.